Hiding Faces in Plain Sight: Defending DeepFakes by Disrupting Face Detection: Introduction

 Extensive experimental evaluations are performed on five mainstream face detectors on public face detection datasets, showing the effectiveness of our method in disturbing face detectors.
 We then apply our method to obstruct eleven well-known DeepFake models.
 The results demonstrate that our method can effectively degrade the visual quality of DeepFake faces.

-{\em It is important to highlight that the proposed framework is not a replacement but a complementary to existing DeepFake detection methods.} The contribution of this paper is summarized as follows: \begin{enumerate} \item We describe a new proactive defense framework called {\em FacePoison} to obstruct DeepFake generation by disrupting DNN-based face detectors.
+{\em It is important to highlight that the proposed framework is not a replacement but a complement to existing DeepFake detection methods.} The contribution of this paper is summarized as follows: \begin{enumerate} \item We describe a new proactive defense framework called {\em FacePoison} to obstruct DeepFake generation by disrupting DNN-based face detectors.

-\item We adapt multiple mainstream adversarial attack methods to this task with dedicated designs, and comprehensively evaluate their feasibility in diverse conditions.
+\item We tailor and apply several mainstream adversarial attack techniques to this context, incorporating task-specific modifications, and thoroughly assess their effectiveness under various conditions.

-\item Considering that the users frequently share personal videos online, we describe {\em VideoFacePoison} to propagate the FacePoison calculated on one frame to adjacent frames, inspired by the inner temporal connections in videos.
+\item In light of the widespread sharing of personal videos online, we describe {\em VideoFacePoison}, which leverages temporal coherence within videos to propagate the FacePoison from a single frame to adjacent ones.
 Compared to applying FacePoison to all frames, VideoFacePoison offers an option to reduce computational overhead while retaining favorable attack performance.

 \item We conduct extensive experiments on five mainstream DNN-based face detection methods and eleven DeepFake models, demonstrating the effectiveness of our method in obstructing DeepFake generation in both training and testing. \end{enumerate}